people agree that sexual intimacy is related to relationship

 - We take responsibility for ourselves instead of being obliged to each other.

-- We will seek expert help if one person's interest in sexual expression changes significantly, either increase or decrease.
+- We will seek expert help if one person's interest in sexual expression changes significantly, either increasing or decreasing.

 The more similarities you have, the more sexually compatible you possibly are.

 Being up-front about your current views and preferences likely requires some self-reflection and personal experience about your own body.